janit/doctrine-inheritance-example/readme.md

 This package contains six Doctrine ORM entity classes in `src/Entity` that are configured via annotations.
 The included entities use inheritance with two methods (`SINGLE_TABLE` and `JOINED`).

-There are two separate data structures with the following inheritance:
+There are two separate data structures:

  - Animal
    - id